-Ms. Tomeo is the Clinical Supervisor and a contract clinical therapist at the UCCS Veterans Health and Trauma Clinic.
-Ms. Tomeo has 20 years of experience serving both military and civilian clients throughout Colorado Springs and US Marine Corps Parris Island, South Carolina.
-Prior to joining the clinical team at Veteran’s Health and Trauma Clinic, Ms. Tomeo also served a variety of populations through her work as program director for the juvenile offender outpatient program and clinical director at Kids Crossing, a child placement agency.
-She has 10 years in private practice working with individuals, couples and families where her most recent position as clinical supervisor was at TwoCor Projects, a nonprofit trauma focused vocational work program for at-risk teens.
+Ms. Tomeo is a contract clinical therapist at the UCCS Veterans Health and Trauma Clinic.
+Ms. Tomeo has over 20 years of experience serving both military and civilian clients throughout Colorado Springs and US Marine Corps Parris Island, South Carolina.
+Prior to joining the clinical team at Veteran’s Health and Trauma Clinic, Ms. Tomeo served a variety of populations through her work as program director for the juvenile offender outpatient program and clinical director at Kids Crossing, a child placement agency and as clinical supervisor at TwoCor Projects, a nonprofit, trauma focused, vocational work program for at-risk teens.
+She has 10 years of private practice experience working with individuals, couples and families.
 Ms. Tomeo is an EMDRIA certified Eye Movement Desensitization Reprocessing (EMDR) therapist who specializes in mood disorder, anxiety disorders and trauma spectrum disorders.
-Ms. Tomeo is experienced in Prolonged Exposure, Cognitive Processing Therapy and Dialectical Behavior Therapy as well as the evidenced based Gottman Method Couples Therapy.
-Ms. Tomeo her Master’s Degree in Counseling Psychology from Regis University in Denver.
+Ms. Tomeo is experienced in Prolonged Exposure, Cognitive Processing Therapy and Dialectical Behavior Therapy as well as the evidence-based Gottman Method Couples Therapy.
+Ms. Tomeo graduated with her master’s degree in Counseling Psychology from Regis University in Denver.

 Valerie Colegrove, MSW, LCSW

-Ms. Colegrove is a contract clinical therapist at the UCCS Veterans Health and Trauma Clinic and brings 18 years of experience serving both military members and civilians.
-She has worked in clinical, social services, mental health program management, teaching at the University level, and direct practice positions with children, adolescents, adults and families.
-Ms. Colegrove specializes in assessment and treatment of serious mental health conditions including mood disorders, trauma spectrum disorders, and EAP counseling services.
-Utilizing evidenced-based treatments for trauma, such as Prolonged Exposure Therapy, Cognitive Behavioral Therapy, Motivational Interviewing and EMDR, Ms. Colegrove also engages clients in solution-oriented, cognitive-behavioral, and family-focused therapies.
-She has worked with child abuse, family violence, sexual assault survivors, and elder abuse survivors and has knowledge and experience navigating the criminal justice system.
-Prior to joining the clinic, Ms. Colegrove worked in private practice, the Department of Veterans Affairs.
-Ms. Colegrove holds a Master’s of Social Work degree from University of Vermont.
+Ms. Colegrove is a contract clinical therapist at the UCCS Veterans Health and Trauma Clinic and brings 20 years of experience serving both military members and civilians.
+She has worked in clinical, medical, mental health, University and social services settings and provided direct service, teaching and program management for populations including children, adolescents, adults, couples, families, employee assistance programs, civilians, first responders, military and Veterans.
+Ms. Colegrove specializes in assessment and treatment of serious mental health conditions including mood disorders, adjustment issues related to aging/gerontology and trauma spectrum disorders.
+Utilizing evidenced-based treatments for trauma, such as Prolonged Exposure Therapy, Cognitive Behavioral Therapy, Motivational Interviewing and Eye Movement Desensitization and Reprocessing (EMDR), Ms. Colegrove also engages clients in solution-oriented, cognitive-behavioral, and family-focused therapies.
+She has worked with child abuse, family violence, sexual assault, elder abuse and civilian and military trauma and has knowledge and experience navigating the criminal justice system.
+Prior to joining the clinic, Ms. Colegrove worked in private practice, the Department of Veterans Affairs, community hospitals and university settings.
+Ms. Colegrove holds a Master’s of Social Work degree from the University of Vermont.

-Ms. Pacheco is a contract clinical therapist at the UCCS Veterans Health and Trauma Clinic and brings 14 years of experience working in outpatient and intensive outpatient settings with individuals, couples, families, and youth.
-Prior to joining the VHTC team, Ms. Pacheco worked at Recovery Village, Aspen Pointe/Pikes Peak Mental Health, Compassionate Counseling Center, Urban Peak, TESSA, and Community Partnership for Child Development.
-She is trained and experienced in EMDR (Eye Movement Desensitization Reprocessing), EFT (Emotional Freedom Therapy), Art Therapy, Cultural Diversity and Sensitivity, Suicide Intervention, Motivational Interviewing, Addiction Relapse Prevention, and Crisis Management.
-Ms. Pacheco holds a Masters of Arts in Clinical Social Work from New Mexico Highland University and a Bachelors of Science in Human Services Management from University of Phoenix
+Ms. Kessell is a contract clinical therapist at the UCCS Veterans Health and Trauma Clinic and brings 7 years of experience working in inpatient, outpatient and intensive outpatient settings with individuals, couples, families, and youth.
+Prior to joining the VHTC team, Ms. Kessell worked at Peak View Behavioral Health, Denver VA Hospital, Griffith Centers for Children and Fort Carson Behavioral Health.
+She is trained and experienced in EMDR (Eye Movement Desensitization Reprocessing), Art Therapy, Suicide Intervention, Motivational Interviewing, Cognitive Processing Therapy and Dialectical Behavior Therapy as well as the evidenced based Gottman Method Couples Therapy.
+Ms. Kessell holds a Masters of Science in Marriage and Family Therapy from the University of Phoenix and a Bachelors of Science in Human and Social Services Administration from Bellevue University.

 At the UCCS Lane Center for Academic Health Sciences, the HealthCircle Veterans Health and Trauma Clinic is uniquely positioned in the community to offer integrated behavioral healthcare.